vsoch/vsoch.github.io/_posts/2021/2021-03-31-national-lab-vs-academia.md

 For explicitly asking for help, the funny thing is that sometimes, I haven't needed to.
-If there is even a sense of having something to discuss, or perhaps we finished a meeting and I'm tasked to work with something and my colleage wants to help, it's very natural for to say "Let's jump on a call."
+If there is even a sense of having something to discuss, or perhaps we finished a meeting and I'm tasked to work with something and my colleagues wants to help, it's very natural for to say "Let's jump on a call."
 This is scoped not just to technical things, but for help with navigating different administrative tasks.
 Even in my first week, I had a colleague that wanted to talk on the phone to tell me all about a file format.
 It was pretty awesome and surprising.